Canadian Forts

 Frobisher Bay Post

-A Hudson's Bay Co. post at Ward Inlet (HBC records cover 1920 - 1939).
-Relocated to Apex (Niaqunngut) in 1949, about 5 km southeast of town, after the U.S. airbase was re-established.
+A Hudson's Bay Co. post originally located at Ward Inlet at the head of Cormack Bay (HBC records cover 1920 - 1939).
+Closed during 1940 to 1944.
+Relocated to Apex (Niaqunngut) in 1949, about 5 km southeast of Iqaluit, after the U.S. airbase was re-established after World War II.
 Some buildings still remain.
 See also History of Iqaluit from City of Iqaluit

 Base Crystal Two